scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 **Background**

 I started out the decade figuring out product management for myself.
 Then I moved onto figuring out what it means for my profession in my organisation.
 Alongside this, working with my peers to figure out what it looks like in government more generally.
 This was all necessary but hugely introspective.
 Around 2018, me and the fellow ‘Heads of’ at my organisation realised that we’d spent a long time figuring out how we each work on our own terms but not enough time figuring out how we’d worked together.
 The same realisation hit with my fellow Heads of Product across government.
 We were always talking about ourselves and to ourselves, and we’d got as much from that as we could.
-We needed to learn from other specialist roles.
+We needed to learn from each other.

 In 2019 it became increasingly clear that we need to step outside of the ‘digital bubble’ entirely if we’re going to radically improve public services.
 The Civil Service is vast, full of great people doing amazing things.
 ‘Digital’ is just a sliver of this.
 We’ve maybe been guilty of thinking we can go it alone but the truth is that we can’t.